MaxSokolich/MagScopeSystem/README.md

 private repository: https://github.com/MaxSokolich/MagScopeSystem/
+NOTE: a seperate repo is to be created that includes all scripts to control the custom 3D stage/microscope setup.

 # MagScope System
 a repository consisting of all scripts neccesary to use the mag scope system.
 The magscope system is an edge computing platform and custom device capable of a variety of microrobotic manipulation operations.
 The device consists of a single board computer (Jetson AGX Orin) with a python GUI used to control various manipulation setups.
 The system is named MagScope which combines the words magnetic and microscope.